 You qualify for Medicare Part D in North Dakota if you have Medicare Part A and/or Part B and live in the plan's service area.

-Most people – around 85 percent – first become eligible for Medicare when they turn 65.
+Most people – around 85% – first become eligible for Medicare when they turn 65.
 Please note that, unless you are receiving Social Security benefits at least 4 months before your 65th birthday, you must sign up for Medicare.

-The remaining 15 percent of Medicare beneficiaries are eligible due to a disability.
+The remaining 15% of Medicare beneficiaries are eligible due to a disability or medical condition.
 If you receive Social Security disability benefits for 24 months, you're automatically enrolled in both Parts A and B in month 25.

 Nobody gets automatic Part D enrollment, even if they collect Social Security benefits.
 You must always choose to join a prescription drug plan.